 During FY19 the Board held three of its seven meetings at operational locations, enabling the Board to see first-hand how our operations are run and, importantly, engage with local teams at all levels.
-These are invaluable opportunities for the Board to experience the day-to-day work of the business and to gain a real insight into the Company's culture and values of the business in an operational setting, outside of the board room.
+These are invaluable opportunities for the Board to experience the day-today work of the business and to gain a real insight into the Company's culture and values of the business in an operational setting, outside of the board room.
 All other board meetings were held at the London office.

-Farnborough, UK - meeting with the Employment Engagement Group (EEG) and getting first-hand insight into QinetiQ's Internal Research & Development (IRAD)

-In January 2019 the Board conducted a two-day meeting at QinetiQ's head office and technical facilities in Farnborough.
+Famborough, UK - meeting with the Employment Engagement Group (EEG) and getting first-hand insight into QinetiQ's Internal Research & and getting first-hand insight into QinetiQ's Internal Research & Development (IRAD) In January 2019 the Board conducted a two-day meeting at QinetiQ's head office and technical facilities in Farnborough.
 During its visit, the Board was able to meet members of the Employee Engagement Group (EEG) informally over lunch.
 Further information about the EEG can be found on page 39.
 The Board also visited the Farnborough Academy Talent Centre.
 Finally, the Board took part in a walking tour of the Research & Development facilities (R&D), which was conducted and presented by the Group Director of Research, Experimentation & Innovation.
 The tour and presentation provided the Board with the opportunity to discuss and interact with the teams responsible for IRAD and also gave the Directors key highlights and insights into the risks and challenges they face.